wiremoons/ada-sublime-syntax/README.md

-# Ada.sublime-syntax
+# About 'Ada.sublime-syntax'

 Ada language sublime syntax highlighting support file.
-Created for use with 'bat'.
+Created for use with command line tool called [bat](https://github.com/sharkdp/bat) created by @sharkdp

+> bat : A cat(1) clone with syntax highlighting and Git integration.

 ## Purpose